 How to Hire Zambia Employees

 The first step to hiring Zambia employees is creating an employment contract.
+For any term of employment greater than six months, compliance law requires that the contract is in writing.
 We recommend using a strong written contract in English that details all aspects of employment, including salary, working hours, termination requirements, and statutory benefits.
 All offer letters and contracts should list compensation amounts in Zambian Kwacha to create a clear understanding with employees.

 Zambia’s Employment Compliance Laws

-Companies must follow the Employment Compliant Act when they’re beginning to hire Zambia employees.
-During the recruiting process, employers cannot discriminate directly or indirectly against an employee or prospective employee based on race, religion, politics, sex, gender, marital status, or similar factors.
+Companies must follow the Employment Code Act when they’re beginning to hire Zambia employees.
+During the recruiting process, employers cannot discriminate directly or indirectly against an employee or prospective employee based on race, religion, politics, sex, gender, marital or family status, disability, or similar factors.

 Keep in mind that Zambia’s employment compliance laws typically apply only to employees with indefinite contracts.
 Fixed-term contracts and other types of employment may not be subject to the same laws.
 However, the country is working to amend certain laws to include these other types of employment.